 Stitches Strengthen Basket

 Deciding on a Stitch Style

-To achieve the best results, it is well worth it to invest in an instructional booklet, so as to fill any gaps in your knowledge, rather than guessing at it, and perhaps wasting much time before getting it to your satisfaction, it is good to learn as much as you can right out of the starting gate.
+To achieve the best results, it is well worth investing in an instructional booklet, so as to fill any gaps in your knowledge, rather than guessing at it, and perhaps wasting much time before you create a basket you are truly happy about.

 Find Out What I Did Wrong With My First Basket and What I Learned From Doing a "Tester" Basket

 - Pine Needle Basket Weaving--Making Baskets From Need...